omeka/omeka-s-enduser/docs/admin-dashboard.md

 ![View of the left hand navigation on the admin dashboard, which also appears consistently throughout the admin interface, with options as described below](files/leftnav.png)

-In the upper left corner of the screen is a link displaying the title of the installation which will always take you back to the admin dashboard.
+In the upper left corner of the screen is a link displaying the title of the installation.
+This will always take you back to the admin dashboard.

-Directly below the installation title is the message “Signed in as [User]” where [User] is the display name of the person logged in.
-Next to the username is a gear icon that will [take you to your user settings page](admin/users.md#user-settings).
+Directly below the installation title is the message “Signed in as [User]”.
+[User] is the display name of the person logged in.
+Next to the username is a gear icon.
+This icon will [take you to your user settings page](admin/users.md#user-settings).

-Near the username (below or to the right, depending on window width) is the button to **Logout**.
+Near the username is the button to **Logout**.

-Underneath the user information is a search field which has an option for advanced search (ellipsis) in addition to the button to search (magnifying glass).
+Underneath the user information is a search field.
+This includes an option for advanced search (ellipsis) and the button to search (magnifying glass).
 Use this to search all items in the installation.

-Advanced search options (the ellipsis) allow you to refine the search by Resource Type, limiting it to **Items**, **Item Sets**, or **Media** by clicking the radio button next to the Resource Type you want to search.
+Advanced search options allow you to refine the search by Resource Type.
+This limits the search to **Items**, **Item Sets**, or **Media** by clicking the radio button next to the selected Resource Type.

 ![Advanced search options](files/search.png)